toanleviet95/user-monitor-app/README.md

 Step 4: Then run command line: "npm install" to install node_modules

 Step 5: Finally run command line: "grunt serve" to run website on localhost port 9000

+## Production deployment
+You can visit the production web page by github link: https://toanleviet95.github.io

 ## Build & deployment

 If you want to build source to deploy, run command line: "grunt build"

 Then a folder called "dist" will be auto generated